joshuaSweetkindSinger/table_io/README.md

 ## Instantiable Classes
-Currently this project implements readers and writers for delimited files, such as csv or tab-delimited, as well as readers and writers for JSON and XML formats.
-These latter two are mainly for show, to prove that the architecture is extensible.
-It is unlikely one would really want to use these formats in real life.
+Currently this project only implements readers and writers for delimited files, such as csv or tab-delimited files.

 ## Installation
 There is no installation script needed.
 Just copy the table_io directory and all its contents as-is